- Part 1: Frequently asked questions

 There are four main areas of ruling covered by the EU Pay Transparency Directive which result in changes for employers:

 - Stricter gender pay gap reporting.
-Companies with over 100 employees will be required to submit reports on their gender pay gap, and any company with a gender pay gap of over 5% will be required to conduct a joint pay assessment in cooperation with employee representatives to further analyse the gender pay gap and take action to reduce it.
+Companies with over 100 employees will be required to submit reports on their gender pay gap for every category of workers who performs equal work or work of equal value, and any company with a gender pay gap of over 5% will be required to conduct a joint pay assessment in cooperation with employee representatives to further analyse the gender pay gap and take action to reduce it.
 Read more about gender pay gap reporting under the EU Pay Transparency Directive.

 - Increased access to pay information for employees.
 Employees will be entitled to request information on pay levels and the criteria for career and pay progression.
 Read more about the rulings on worker rights to pay information within the EU Pay Transparency Directive.